openmainframeproject/tac/projects/internship.md

 ## Internship Proposals

-Please send your project proposal(s) to [LINK TO BE ADDED] by the application deadline (February 16th, 2018).
+Please send your project proposal(s) to https://jobs.lever.co/linuxfoundation.org/9fb9d5ac-fe01-4c82-8707-c2597111f62e by the application deadline (February 16th, 2018).

 Your proposal should include the following: